 Welcome to, In his Pocket.

-A few heads up to save people time before reading.
+A few heads up to save people time before reading:

-Harry will be OOC as well as IN character.
+Harry will be a bit OOC as well as IN character.
 He was treated as a servant all his life and JK portrayed him as a blank kid before he went to Hogwarts where he was suddenly acting just like Ron.
 Lots of inconsistencies.
 Don't really like Ron but I won't do any bashing for any character if I can help it.

 Dumbledore isn't going to be bashed, nor this evil manipulator I see some people make him.
 Weird how people portray him.
 I see people making it seem like he's trying to have the books play out and going to ridiculous extremes.

 Harry is still BWL.